chromaui/chromatic-docs/custom-webhooks.md

 ### Versioned webhooks

 Our webhooks are versioned and won't suddenly change when we roll out an update.
-Our requests include the `X-Webhook-Version` header (e.g. `2`) to indicate what version was used.
+Our requests include the `X-Webhook-Version` header (e.g. `2`) to indicate what version was used, as well as a `"version"` property in the JSON request body.

 If you've been using a custom webhook for a long time, or used to have one in the past, your project might still be configured to receive an older type of webhook.
 In this case you'll see a prompt like this: